zmbush/zmbush.com/_source/index.markdown

 image: pano-in-a-park.jpg
 ---

-I'm Zachary Bush, and I work as a Site Reliability Engineer at [Google][google].
-Previously, I was a Member of Technical Staff at [Cisco Meraki][meraki], and in 2013, I graduated from UC Berkeley with a degree in computer science.
+I'm Zachary Bush, and I work as a Software Engineer helping to develop [Fuchsia][fuchsia].
+Before that I was a Site Reliability Engineer at [Google][google], and before that I was a Member of Technical Staff at [Cisco Meraki][meraki], and in 2013, I graduated from UC Berkeley with a degree in computer science.

 {% include small-image.html
   url="albany-bulb-portrait.jpg"